dami-gupta-git/tumor_board_v2/README.md

 clinically “actionable” (e.g., FDA‑approved therapies or guideline‑backed biomarkers).
 This is a complex, manual process requiring synthesis of evidence from multiple databases and the clinical context.[3]

-TumorBoardLite automates part of this workflow by aggregating evidence from key genomic and drug‑labeling databases (CIViC, ClinVar, COSMIC, FDA, CGI, VICC MetaKB, ClinicalTrials.gov, Semantic Scholar, AlphaMissense, etc.).
+TumorBoardLite automates part of this workflow using a **hybrid rules + LLM architecture**:

+- **Rules engine for tier classification**: AMP/ASCO/CAP guidelines are fundamentally a decision tree; a deterministic rules engine applies them consistently (91% accuracy vs ~50% when LLM attempted classification directly)
+- **LLM for narrative and literature**: LLMs excel at synthesizing evidence into clinical rationales and extracting resistance/sensitivity signals from research abstracts

-It applies a pragmatic AMP/ASCO/CAP‑inspired decision tree (including Tier II scenarios and Tier III sub‑levels), and produces standardized tier assignments with confidence scores and human‑readable rationales.
+The system aggregates evidence from genomic and drug‑labeling databases (CIViC, ClinVar, COSMIC, FDA, CGI, VICC MetaKB, ClinicalTrials.gov, Semantic Scholar, AlphaMissense, etc.), applies a pragmatic AMP/ASCO/CAP‑inspired decision tree (including Tier II scenarios and Tier III sub‑levels), and produces standardized tier assignments with confidence scores and human‑readable rationales.
-An LLM wrapper explains decision making and synthesizes the evidence.

 A built‑in validation framework benchmarks predictions against expert‑labeled “gold‑standard” variant classifications using several curated datasets (original 15‑case, SNP‑only, and 47‑case comprehensive sets).